njm08/njm08.github.io/index.md

-A blog about software architecture topics mixed up with AI on edge devices for sailboats.
+A blog about software architecture topics and working on AI on edge devices.
+My first blog to write about topics that interest me.
+If no one ever reads, no problem. :D